AzureAD/microsoft-authentication-library-for-js/samples/msal-react-samples/b2c-sample/README.md

 Implementing B2C user-flows is a matter of initiating authorization requests against the corresponding authorities.
 This sample demonstrates the [sign-up/sign-in](https://docs.microsoft.com/azure/active-directory-b2c/add-sign-up-and-sign-in-policy?pivots=b2c-user-flow) user-flow with [self-service password reset](https://docs.microsoft.com/azure/active-directory-b2c/add-password-reset-policy?pivots=b2c-user-flow#self-service-password-reset-recommended).

+> If you do need to support legacy user-flows, such as legacy password reset user-flow, please refer to the [Angular B2C sample](../../msal-angular-v2-samples/angular-b2c-sample-app/) for an illustration.

 ## Notable files and what they demonstrate

 1. `./src/App.js` - Shows implementation of `MsalProvider`, all children will have access to `@azure/msal-react` context, hooks and components.
 Also shows how to handle edit profile user-flow.